tigrkoshka/2023-MIPT-PL-Concepts/karma/include/executor/README.md

 (i.e. provides methods with the same signature simply calling the respective methods of the `Storage` class).

-This class is used as a base class for all other classes implementing the Karma computer business logic.
+This class is used as the base class for all other classes implementing the Karma computer business logic.
 It allows for a single `Storage` class instance to be created per an `Executor` class instance and then shared between all the classes.
 This could not have been achieved were the other classes to be derived directly from the `Storage` class, so such a wrapper and method forwarder is needed.

-No `ExecutorBase` class instances are crated directly, they are only created as parent instances of [CommonExecutor](#commonexecutor) class instances.
+No `ExecutorBase` class instances are created directly, they are only created as parent instances of [CommonExecutor](#commonexecutor) class instances.

 ### CommonExecutor